vidhu-singhal/coding-challenge-isentia/README.md

  - Fix Parameter Encoding (Right now Chinese character based tags won't work)
  - jsonFlickrFeed from Flickr removed in a hacky way need to improvise on that
  - Visit component to set correct visibility to method (public/protected/default/private)
+ - There is scope for optimizations and code refactoring
+ - Common array/string operation can be done using lodash
+ - PublicFeedComponent and Service can be refactored out in a feature module and lazily loaded using loadChildren - currently not done being the only module
+ - There is scope for better error handling